Improving NLO QCD event generators with high-energy EW corrections: Introduction

 After the first two runs of the Large Hadron Collider (LHC), our knowledge of the fundamental interactions of elementary particles has tremendously improved.
 Above all, the Higgs boson has been observed~\cite{Aad:2012tfa,Chatrchyan:2012ufa} and its properties have been found compatible \cite{Aad:2019mbh} with those predicted by the Standard Model (SM), further corroborating the current theory of fundamental interactions.
 On the other hand, no clear sign of beyond-the-SM (BSM) physics has been found at the LHC so far, as it has been the case for previous colliders.
 In 2022, ten years after the discovery of the Higgs boson, the Run-3 has started and during this period and the subsequent High-Luminosity (HL) runs \cite{Azzi:2019yne,Cepeda:2019klc,CidVidal:2018eel,Cerri:2018ypt,Citron:2018lsq,Chapon:2020heu}, the total amount of recorded data by the LHC will increase by a factor of 20 w.r.t.~the Run-1 and Run-2 data sets combined.
 Moreover, several options have been proposed for future colliders, involving collisions at higher energies between protons and/or leptons (including also muons).
 It is therefore clear that the quest for new physics at colliders is only at its initial stage.

 The success of this quest relies on the availability of precise and accurate SM predictions.
 In other words, the possibility of calculating QCD and electroweak (EW) higher-order corrections.
 Regarding fixed-order perturbative expansion, QCD radiative corrections at Next-to-Leading-Order (NLO), Next-to-NLO (NNLO) or even Next-to-NNLO ($\rm N^3LO$) accuracy are nowadays available for several processes.
-In fact, both NLO QCD and NLO EW corrections can be calculated for processes with high-multiplicity final states, with almost no limitations.
+In fact, both NLO QCD and NLO EW corrections can be calculated for processes with high-multiplicity final states, with limitations given only by computing power.
 This is possible since such corrections have been implemented in Monte Carlo generators and their calculation has been even automated \cite{Alwall:2014hca, Kallweit:2014xda, Frixione:2015zaa, Chiesa:2015mya, Biedermann:2017yoi, Chiesa:2017gqx, Frederix:2018nkq, Pagani:2021iwa}, at different levels in the different frameworks, using different one-loop matrix-element providers \cite{Hirschi:2011pa, Cullen:2011ac, Cascioli:2011va, Actis:2012qn, Actis:2016mpe, Denner:2017wsf, Buccioni:2019sur}.